 Today you'll get to see your tiny baby!
-You'll be having an ultrasound so that your doctor can check your baby's fingers, toes, and organs and whether he or she is growing at a healthy rate.
+You'll be having an ultrasound so that your doctor can check your baby's fingers, toes, and organs and whether they are growing at a healthy rate.
 You may even find out your baby's gender at this visit.

 Your doctor or an ultrasound technician will carefully examine your baby using ultrasound, counting fingers and toes, taking organ measurements, and trying to identify your baby's gender.
 It can take a while, so you'll get a long look at your little one.
-Bring your spouse or partner along, because this may be your best chance to see your baby before he or she is born.
+Bring your spouse or partner along, because this may be your best chance to see your baby before they are born.
 Be sure to tell your doctor or the technician beforehand if you don't want to know your baby's sex.
-Otherwise, he or she may announce it aloud!
+Otherwise, they may announce it aloud!
 Be sure to ask for pictures or even a disc containing pictures.

 During this visit, your doctor may ask you whether: